SirMorland/huld-hub/web/README.md

 ### Setup development environment
 To start the development environment:
 1. Copy `docker-compose.dev.yml` to `docker-compose.override.yml`.
 The `docker-compose.override.yml` file can be further edited if needed.
+2. Copy `.env.example` to `.env`.
-2. Run `docker-compose up` to start the frontend in development mode.
+3. Run `docker-compose up` to start the frontend in development mode.
 Docker will need to build the container if it's the first time you run it.
-3. The frontend runs on http://localhost:3000 by default.
+4. The frontend runs on http://localhost:3000 by default.

 ### Setup production environment